Skoffie/dsti-devops-2021-fall/PROJECT.md

 ## Deadline

-June 30, 2021
+TBA

 ## Opportunities

 1. The DevOps project is based on all of the labs passed during the course, it is allowed to use them.

-2. Work on the project can be carried out by 1 student.
+2. The project must be authored by 1 student.

-3. You are allowed to collaborate with other students.
+3. You are allowed to collaborate with other students to consult.

+4. A backbone for an application is proposed, but you can make your application from scratch.
+However, be careful to integrate all the steps we will see in the class.

 ## Instructions